METACARPALS AND PHALANGES FRACTURES

 Whatever the fracture, the management must allow the fingers to be moved within a few days of injury to avoid stiffness.
 Most phalangeal fractures are undisplaced or can be manipulated under local anaesthetic into a stable anatomical position

-The hand is splinted and elevated for a few days, when the
+splinted and elevated for a few days, when the

 Summary of fractures of the metacarpals and phalanges